acheng1230/NBA_Player_Types/README.md

 ### Implementation

 One suggestion for implementing the results of this project would be in player scouting.
-The images below are mock-ups for how a mobile-view application would look, using player types.
+Each team already understands the strengths and weaknesses of their own players, but scouting opposing players in the midst of a season becomes a challenge.

+With player types, teams can quickly learn the characteristics of opposing players and paired with shot charts can understand which spots on the court opposing players are most effective.
+The images below are mock-ups of how player types can be used for scouting.

 ---